FactomProject/factom-docs/cli/includes/_before we begin.md

 Factom takes a while to download the blockchain.
 It can be expedited by downloading the first 70k blocks via HTTP.
 Factomd still checks the blockchain on each boot, so it will check for inconsistencies in the download.

 <aside class="notice"><br>
 Note: currently factomd uses a lot of drive accesses when running.
-It is reccomended to hold the blockchain on a solid state drive.
+It is recommended to hold the blockchain on a solid state drive.
 Running factomd on a spinning hard drive will be arduously slow.
 Since factomd currently scans the entire blockchain each time it is started, bootup takes a while (~30 min on an SSD).
 You can watch the progress on the Control Panel.
 </aside>

 Download the blockchain [here](https://www.factom.com/assets/site/factom_bootstrap.zip).